anvesh-27/Screen-Rotator/README.md

-# Screen-Rotator
-You can rotate your screen using this tool
+You can use this python program to rotate your screen to the desired angle in windows by having python installed.
+You will need to install only one module in python that is rotate-screen.
+To install the module just type pip install rotate-screen in your terminal.